solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

     ## **1.1 Install Azure command-line tools**

-    !!! task "In this task, you will install the Azure CLI and the Azure Developer CLI (`azd`)."
+    !!! task "In this task, you will install both the Azure CLI and the Azure Developer CLI (`azd`)."

         - The Azure CLI enables you to execute Azure CLI commands from a command prompt or VS Code terminal on your local machine.
         - The Azure Developer CLI (`azd`) is an open-source tool that accelerates provisioning and deploying app resources on Azure.